DeastinY/thunderbird-to-logseq/README.md

-# 📨 thunderbird-to-logseq
+# 📨 Thunderbird to Logseq

-**Simple script to export Thunderbird mails to Logseq in Markdown format**
+> I use logseq for most of my work notes and often found myself copy-pasting content from mails.
+There does not seem to be a nice standard for linking to messages in Thunderbird, so I decided to instead add the mails into my notes directly.
+This script automates the process and does some basic processing.

 This Python script reads emails directly from Thunderbird's internal **mbox** format and exports them as individual Markdown files tailored for use with [Logseq](https://logseq.com).